Table of Contents

 - REDUX – an elective retirement option for servicemembers who entered the military after Sep.
 8, 1980

-We focus almost exclusively on the High 3 Retirement Plan in the podcast because most current servicemembers and recent retirees are eligible for this plan.
+This podcast focuses almost exclusively on the High 3 Retirement Plan because it was recorded prior to the announcement of the BRS.
+At the time of the recording, most current servicemembers and recent retirees were eligible for the High 3 Retirement Plan.
 REDUX is not discussed other than to say it is not a great option.

 - 95% Rule of Thumb: To calculate your pension under High-3, you can multiply your final base pay by 95% (this accounts for the annual raises during your final 3 years).
 Then multiply this by your multiplier based on years served (2.5% per year served under High-3; this comes out to 50% at 20 years).
 So at 20 years of service, your pension would be roughly 47.5% of your final base pay (50% * 95% = 47.5%).